luketeaford/manchego/README.md

 Manchego is a tool for making Command Line Interfaces.
 It uses simple rules instead of making up a syntax with special characters.
 It has no defaults or side effects.
 It always returns an object.

-## What it does
+## What it Does
-- [x] Words preceeding single- or double-hyphen options are set to true
+- [x] Arguments preceeding single- or double-hyphen options are set to true
-- [x] Single-hyphen options expect space separated values
+- [x] Single- and double- hyphen options can receive space separated values
+- [x] Multiple arguments can be passed to the last single- or double-hyphen option
 - [x] Single-hyphen options can be combined
-- [x] Multiple arguments can be passed to the last single- or double-hyphen option
 - [x] Double-hyphen options are stored in camelCase
-- [x] Double-hyphen options can be separated by equals sign
+- [x] Double-hyphen options can receive an argument with an equals sign
-- [x] Double-hyphen options can receive a space separated value

 ## Usage Example
 ```console